gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-I forgot to use the code to find the addresses of the devices so that tripped me up for a while.
+We forgot to use the code to find the addresses of the devices so that tripped me up for a while.
 To find the addresses, run this code and be sure to check which address is for each device.
 Also be sure to check your wiring because i2c wiring is always off 2 pins.
 Additionally i felt the wiring was a little tricky as the OLED screen uses different pin inputs and outputs and i had to make sure to line up the correct Data and Rst pins.
+I learned how to wire up an OLED screen and we plan to use it in our Pi in the sky project.

 ## Landing Area pt 1

 ### Assignment Description

-I had to get my serial monitor to take my chosen coordinates of a triangl and tell me the area.
+I had to get my serial monitor to take my chosen coordinates of a triangle and tell me the area.

 ### Evidence